bruno-chavez/restedancestor/README.md

 for example going to your browser and typing on your search bar `localhost:8080`, followed by one of the routes listed on the Routes section.
-If succesful you should see something like this:
+If successful you should see something like this:

 ![browser image](assets/images/browserImage.png)